 www.metmuseum.org

-As America’s largest art museum, it’s nearly impossible to see everything at the Met in a single day.
-But New York CityPASS holders can see many of the Met’s highlights in a few hours.
-For instance in the American Wing is Emanuel Leutze’s iconic “Washington Crossing the Delaware”.
-Among other recommendations are Picasso’s “Gertrude Stein”, van Gogh’s “Cypresses” and Jacques Louis David’s “Death of Socrates”.
-If time permits, visitors should see the Art Rooftop, with even more outstanding city views.
+As America’s largest art museum, seeing everything at the Met in a single day is nearly impossible.
+However, New York CityPASS holders can see many of the Met’s highlights in a few hours.
+For instance, Emanuel Leutze’s iconic “Washington Crossing Delaware” is in the American Wing.
+Among other recommendations are Picasso’s “Gertrude Stein,” van Gogh’s “Cypresses,” and Jacques Louis David’s “Death of Socrates.”
+Visitors should see the Art Rooftop, which has even more outstanding city views if time permits.

 Related: Best American Music Museums To Visit